FrankFK/WoopecGraphics/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Programming is fun.
 Programming with graphics is even more fun.
 C# is a great programming language.
 For beginners there should be an easy start to graphic programming with C#.
-Woopec tries to help – it’s free.
+Woopec tries to help, it's free.

 The first version contains turtle graphics.
 There is a [great implementation](https://docs.python.org/3/library/turtle.html#module-turtle) of turtle graphics in python.
 I tried to bring the first parts of it into the C# world.